Tracery: Geometrical tracery

-The early phase of Middle Pointed style (late 13th century) is characterized by Geometrical tracery – simple bar tracery forming patterns of foiled arches and circles interspersed with triangular lights.
+The early phase of the Decorated style (late 13th century) is characterized by Geometrical tracery – simple bar tracery forming patterns of foiled arches and circles interspersed with triangular lights.
 The mullions of Geometrical style typically had capitals with curved bars emerging from them.
 Intersecting bar tracery (c.
 1300) deployed mullions without capitals which branched off equidistant to the window-head.
 The window-heads themselves were formed of equal curves forming a pointed arch and the tracery bars were curved by drawing curves with differing radii from the same centres as the window-heads.
 The mullions were in consequence branched into Y-shaped designs further ornamented with cusps.
 The intersecting branches produced an array of lozenge-shaped lights in between numerous lancet arched lights.
 Y-tracery was often employed in two-light windows c.
 1300.

 Geometrical tracery is identified by the circular openings at the head of the arch of the window.
 A common composition is three lights beneath two circles and a third at the point of the arch; such an example can be seen along the aisle at Lincoln Cathedral Also at Lincoln Cathedral, the east window is an expanded version of this idea with two interior arches, a total of eight lower lights, four small circular lights topped with two larger circles to fill out the interior arches, and finally above all one large circular shape filled with seven smaller circular lights.
 Geometrical tracery, in its early stages, had a rule of equilateral law, where the tracery design follows the shape of the arch in an equilateral manner.
 Additional decorative elements can be implemented, such as foliation or the "spherical triangle".
-The use of spherical triangles is a later adaption and likely reflects religious significance.
+The use of spherical triangles is a later adaption, derived from Westminster Abbey, and likely reflects religious significance.